 Capybera

-We camped in tents in a very primitive campsite at the mercy of the insects and jungle.
-The bathroom with a toilet and shower inside a hut was a house of horrors where you would quickly shower while trying to avoid deadly centipedes and bird eating tarantulas.
+We camped in tents at a primitive campsite, completely at the mercy of the jungle and its relentless insects.
+The bathroom hut, which housed a toilet and a makeshift shower, was nothing short of a house of horrors—a place where you had to shower quickly, all while keeping a watchful eye on deadly centipedes and bird-eating tarantulas lurking in the corners.

 Otorongo camp site-Our campsites for a few nights